Spamalot: Notes

 The song "You Won't Succeed on Broadway" was changed to "You Won't Succeed in Showbiz" for the London production and later replaced with the "Star Song" on the UK tour.

+"The Cow Song", a song for the French Cow (portrayed by Sara Ramirez) that was cut after the Chicago run, was recorded during the sessions for the original cast album.
+The track was eventually released for the 20th anniversary edition of the original cast album in 2025.